Saqlain Anwar Sipra: Early life and education

 He was born on 14 August 1977 in Jhang.

 He graduated in 1997 from Government College, Lahore and has the degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-75 (Jhang-III) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-75 (Jhang-III) in the 2002 Pakistani general election.
 He received 21,708 votes and defeated Mehr Muhammad Nawaz Bharwana, a candidate of the National Alliance.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-75 (Jhang-III) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-75 (Jhang-III) in the 2008 Pakistani general election.
 He received 24,298 votes and defeated Mehr Muhammad Nawaz Bharwana, an independent candidate.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-76 (Chiniot-IV-Cum-Jhang) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-76 (Chiniot-IV-Cum-Jhang) in the 2013 Pakistani general election.
 In December 2013, he was appointed as Parliamentary Secretary for Auqaf and religious affairs.